 Common questions

-What should teams know about patient-reported outcomes clinical trials?
+What should teams know about patient reported outcomes collection?

 Patient-reported outcomes can capture how participants feel or function directly from the patient, but collection needs to be understandable, accessible, and burden-aware.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.